Are you ever discouraged by laundry? You need to know you’re not the only one, Mama! There is hope for taming the laundry blues!

 So friends, let’s link arms and declare, “I WILL NOT LET LBS RULE ME!”

 And then, you know, when you leave the clothes in the basket again, give yourself some grace, thank God for your clothes, and keep on.

 What are your best laundry tips?
 Do share!

-You just read an excerpt from Sarah Mae’s new book, Having a Martha Home the Mary Way: 31 Days to a Clean Home and a Satisfied Soul, which is on sale now!
+You just read an excerpt from Sarah Mae’s new book, Having a Martha Home the Mary Way: 31 Days to a Clean Home and a Satisfied Soul!
 Learn more about it here: MarthaHomeMaryWay.com.